-The fair value of corporate bonds is estimated using market price quotations.
+The fair value of corporate bonds is estimated on the basis of quotes provided by third-party pricing vendors and utilizes valuation inputs from actively traded securities, such as bid prices, bid spreads to Treasury securities, Treasury curves and same or comparable issuer curves and spreads.
 Corporate bonds are generally categorized in Level 2 of the fair value hierarchy.